 What do you like best about your job?

 I’m a task-driven person who also likes to figure out puzzles.
-Being a developer fills both of those areas by giving me problems to solve on a daily basis, and I am able to see tasks executed from start to finish.
+Being a developer fills both of those areas by giving me problems to solve on a daily basis and also see tasks executed from start to finish.

 Give us a glimpse into where you live and what your remote office set-up is like.

-I live in rural western Kentucky with my wife, Kim, and our two kids, Russell and Charlotte.
+I live in rural western Kentucky with my wife, Kim, and our three kids.
 We have two large lakes nearby with excellent fishing.
 Living in the country offers a slower pace to life that we enjoy.
 As for my office, I usually work from my standing desk where I can see the woods behind my house from the window.
 I often have my Amazon Echo playing music in the background.